 In addition to these paid-for experiences, there is are several viewing points at the rim, one right in between the two American Falls (on Goat Island, a little Island that separates the American Falls from the Horseshoe Falls).

 There is a hop-on hop-off trolley service in the Niagara State Park for only $2 per person if you have difficulties walking.

 Niagara Falls Canada

-It’s no secret that Jess and I weren’t the biggest fans of this town when we visited the Canadian side in 2011.
+It’s no secret that we weren’t the biggest fans of this town when we visited the Canadian side in 2011.
 The city felt tacky, everything was set up to get every tourist dollar possible: haunted houses (seriously, who needs four haunted houses?
-Especially in a city that small.), wax museums, Ripley’s Believe It Or Not, Hershey’s Chocolate World and many fast food chains.
+Especially in a city that small), wax museums, Ripley’s Believe It Or Not, Hershey’s Chocolate World and many fast food chains.

 The American side feels more tranquil, less crowded and less tacky – other than a Wax Museum of History, a haunted house and an aquarium, and the giant casino that’s towering over all the other buildings, there is not much here.
 The town makes an effort though to provide some entertainment that you don’t have to pay for and that’s more family-friendly, like free board games, outdoor movie nights in the summer, concerts and even fitness events.
 You can find the entire program here.